 Research from Social Psychologist Alison Ledgerwood shows that negative frames of mind are really challenging to come back from, meaning that even with more action-focused content later in the exhibition, a depressing start could still leave people paralysed by the overwhelming task at hand.

-Unless the exhibition content is seriously niche and needs extensive explaining, it will be important to recognise, but not dwell on, the social problem.
+Unless the exhibition content is seriously niche and needs extensive explaining, it will be important to recognise, but not dwell on, the problem.

 Our final piece of advice is to ensure you’re practising what you preach.
-Consumers are inundated with messages of social justice from brands of every type and are savvy about sniffing out any element of perceived inauthenticity.
+Consumers are inundated with messages of climate and social justice from brands of every type and are savvy about sniffing out any element of perceived inauthenticity.
 Be the change you want to see.
 And mean it.

 Image credit: People’s History Museum, Manchester.